Tensions rise as AstraZeneca, EU spar over vaccine delays - WTMJ

 However, establishing each facility is a complicated process that involves training people and ensuring each batch of vaccine is safe and effective.
 Sometimes this goes smoothly, but in other cases there are problems, Soriot said.

-“We train them on how to manufacture,″ he said.
-“And then, you know, some people are new to this process.
-It’s like they learn the process.
-They don’t know how to make the vaccine and they’re not as efficient as others.″
+“We train them on how to manufacture,’’ he said.
+“And then, you know, some people are new to this process … They don’t know how to make the vaccine and they’re not as efficient as others.″

 There are two basic steps in producing the vaccine.
 The first is a biological process that involves growing cells, which are injected with a virus, Soriot said.
 The second involves turning this “drug substance” into the final product, filling vials and testing each batch of vaccine.